rondevera/twig/README.md

 them by age, name, and custom properties:

 * `twig --max-days-old <age>`:
-  Only list branches below a given age
+  Only list branches that were touched in the last # days
 * `twig --only-branch <pattern>`:
   Only list branches whose name matches a given pattern
 * `twig --except-branch <pattern>`: